About Us & Our Mission:

 GLF encourages its carers to view fostering as a profession.
 We offer a training programme to help you develop the skills needed to deal with all aspects of of caring for a foster child.

-Fun events throughout the year
+Fun events during the year

 GLF likes to create a sense of community amongst its network of foster carers and children so that no one feels isolated or left to cope alone.
 We place lots of emphasis on arranging fun events throughout the year to which the whole family is invited.
 Last year’s events were very popular and included trips to Southend, camping breaks, Christmas pantomimes and end of year parties for both adults and children.
 Life-long friendships have sprung up from attending these events as well as informal carer support groups which are set up and run by foster carers who met at our events.
 We have set up a children’s council to help us ensure that we’re listening to children.
 We value every child’s opinion and this council helps us hear their views on the subjects that matter to them.
 We finish these discussions with a fun activity like bowling or go-karting.